 Fellowship awarded to support work towards an MD in Medicine at University of California, Davis

-Nadine, though born in Vancouver, British Columbia, spent the first four years of her life in Jamaica.
+Though born in Vancouver, British Columbia, Burke Harris spent the first four years of her life in Jamaica.
 She then settled with her family in Palo Alto, California.

 US Surgeon General Vivek Murthy (1998 Fellow), in conversation with Nadine Burke-Harris (1999 Fellow), discussed his career path, being a Paul & Daisy Soros Fellow, and the importance of finding a voice at the 2015 Fall Conference.Read More